 Speaking to VGC, former Bungie art director, Marcus Lehto, explained that the Xbox Series X's custom SSD will give developers much more freedom.

 “It will make a huge difference,” Lehto told VGC.
 “It will open up the door for more expansive content that can stream a lot faster.
 Players won’t be waiting on load screens and we won’t have to hide loading behind cinematics and that kind of thing.

 “It will just help make things a lot more seamless and fluid for the player when it comes to their experience on those consoles.

 “I am really excited about that because that’s one of the things that’s really hard for us in particular right now: dealing with those old platforms."

-Halo Infinite will be a cross-generation title While the launch of Halo Infinite will coincide with release of the next Xbox console, Xbox Series X, the game will also be playable on the current generation of Xbox One, Xbox One S, and Xbox One X consoles.
+Halo Infinite will be a cross-generation title and release on Xbox Series X, Xbox Series S, Xbox One, Xbox One S, and Xbox One X consoles.

-Halo Infinite will undoubtedly look better on its newer hardware – we hope so, at least – but at least nobody has to miss out.
+Halo Infinite will undoubtedly look better on the next-gen hardware, but at least nobody has to miss out.

 Halo franchise director Frank O'Connor put fears about the quality difference to rest, though, saying at a Halo Outpost event in Orlando (July 2019) that "Xbox One is not going to be a second-class citizen" (via GamesRadar).

 343 Industries has shared a video that shows its Audio Team hard at work, blowing things up.
 The explosions will be used to populate Halo Infinite's audio track, and should provide some pretty impressive and realistic sounds.